 Anatomy

 Protostele ribbed, mesarch, with six primary xylem ribs; traces arising from every other rib at each whorl, successive whorls alternating; a similar pattern inferred from compression material, some branches and appendages in whorls may occur in neighboring ranks, up to 10 ranks on the largest axes.
-Protoxylem strands located permanently peripherally, one in each primary xylem rib; tracheids with uniseriate circular to oval bordered pits.

-C. laevigatus † (Berry & Stein 2000) from Venezuela
+C. laevigatus †

-Previously named Rhamophyton givetianum (Wang 2008),
+Previously named Rhamophyton givetianum (Wang, 2008)

 Above, left (a): Compsocradus laevigatus † (Berry & Stein 2000); Above, Center (c) & Right (d): Compsocradus givetianus † (Fu et al 2011)

-Middle - Late Devonian
+Middle - Late Devonian of New York

 Known from anatomy and morphology